Pylons/pyramid/docs/narr/hybrid.rst

 request, the matchdict generated will be based on its pattern:
 ``{foo}/{bar}/*traverse``.
-The "capture value" implied by the ``*traverse`` element in the pattern will be used to traverse the resource tree in order to find a context, starting from the root object returned from the root factory.
+The "capture value" implied by the ``*traverse`` element in the pattern will be used to traverse the resource tree in order to find a context resource, starting from the root object returned from the root factory.
 In the above example, the :term:`root` object found will be the instance named ``root`` in ``routes.py``.

 If the URL that matched a route with the pattern ``{foo}/{bar}/*traverse``, is ``http://example.com/one/two/a/b/c``, the traversal path used